 - To facilitate the matching of information relating to investment, raising of loans and other business activities of taxpayers collected through various sources, both internal as well as external, for widening of tax base and detecting and combating tax evasion through non-intrusive means.

 Structure of the new series of PAN

-The Permanent Account Number under new series is based on following constant permanent parameters of a taxpayer and uses Phonetic Soundex code algorithm to ensure uniqueness.
+The Permanent Account Number under the new series is based on the following constant permanent parameters of a taxpayer and uses the Phonetic Soundex code algorithm to ensure uniqueness.

 - Full name of the taxpayer;

 - Date of birth / Date of Incorporation;

 - Father’s name in case of individuals (including in the cases of married ladies)

 These five fields are called core fields, without which PAN cannot be allotted.

 The PAN under the new series is allotted centrally by a customized application system (IPAN / AIS) for all-India uniqueness.
 The system automatically generates a 10 character PAN using the information in above five core fields.
 PAN has the following structure: